-Professor John Skillen directs the Studio for Art, Faith & History while serving as a senior advisor in Gordon College's Global Education Office, and overseeing the semester programs in Orvieto and Croatia.
+Professor John Skillen directs the Studio for Art, Faith & History while serving as senior advisor for classical learning initiatives at Gordon College.

-Professor Skillen’s essays on the arts and tradition have appeared in IMAGE journal and the journal of Christians in the Visual Arts (CIVA), the FORMA journal of the CiRCE Institute; in a book on painter Bruce Herman’s Magnificat triptychs; in Transformations at the Edge of the World; and on
+Dr. Skillen’s essays on the arts and tradition have appeared in IMAGE journal, the journal of Christians in the Visual Arts (CIVA), the FORMA journal of the CiRCE Institute; in a book on painter Bruce Herman’s Magnificat triptychs; in Transformations at the Edge of the World; and on

 the Studio’s website.
 Essays published on-line include an account of educating “in situ” in Orvieto in Cardus’s Commentary e-journal, and essays for the European ArtWay on the contemporary architect Richard Meier’s Jubilee Church near Rome and on the new interest in the tradition of ekphrasis, or writing poetry about artworks.
 Several of the papers presented at the conference entitled Eucharist and Eschatology: Art and Theology in the Orvieto Duomo were published with Dr. Skillen’s assistance by the Seminary of Central Italy in the volume Spazi e Immagini dell'Eucaristia: Il Caso di Orvieto (2007).
 A new book for the classical-Christian academy movement on the relation of Rhetoric and Architecture in classical tradition is in the editing process for publication with the Classical Academic Press.